NapperJLG/CV/README.md

 #### Working in different group sizes

-- Over the course of my career, I have worked in different sized teams ranging from 3-4 people at my last role, up to 20+ peole in an NHS laboratory.
+- Over the course of my career, I have worked in different sized teams ranging from 3-4 people at Ausdiagnostics, up to 20+ peole in an NHS laboratory.
 I am equally comfortable working on my own or as part of a team and have always formed strong working relationships with colleagues in every role.

 - Pair programming and group work was a big part of the Makers curriculum.
 I enjoy working in a pair, whether I am driving or navigating, and am comfortable following the agile methodology when working as part of a group.